What’s new, cool, useful and powerful in DITA. Learn DITA best practices.

-We know that you are used to using tables.
-And love merging cells and doing all the cool stuff that oXygen Author and XMetaL Author can help you do with DITA tables.
+We know that you are comfortable using tables.
+And you love merging cells and doing all the cool stuff that oXygen Author and XMetaL Author can help you do with DITA tables.
 Get past it.
 Consider using definition lists wherever possible.
 Read more

 The benefit of <choices> or <choicetables> is that the markup is semantic!
 When you use <choices> or <choicetables>, the machine (and the writer!) understands explicitly what you are talking about.
 Read more

 Embedding multiple topics inside one topic file (polygamous topics) is not good practice.
 We call these topics, “polygamous topics”.
 If, in real life, polygamy tends to be a really bad idea, the same is true for DITA topics.

 The golden rule for DITA topics is Read more

 How you organize a bookmap will affect how easy or difficult it will be for you to maintain and update your content.
 Should you nest a DITA map under the <chapter> element in a bookmap, or should you nest topics directly under the <chapter> element?
 Read more